 “No, that’s Sammuk.
 Ovinak was last month.”

 “Fire and blood!”
 Erend sputtered and fumed like wet wood in a furnace.
 “So tell them you’re not the Sun-King’s lover.
 No more contests.”

 Her smoldering frustration flared into fury.
 “What do you care if I spend time with the Sun-King, Sammuk or a Snapmaw?”

-Masara descended the steps to the canal, where lamps lit the darkening path.
-She heard the jangling of Erend’s armor behind her.
-He caught up with her and matched her brisk pace.
+Masara took the steps to the canal, where lamps lit the darkening path.
+She heard the jangling of Erend’s armor behind her as he caught up with her and matched her brisk pace.